Summer 2026’s Hottest Hair Colors Are Here—And They’re Nothing Like Last Year

 This season’s most coveted shades are sophisticated, dimensional, and completely unexpected.
 Get ready for hair colors that actually get more gorgeous in the heat.

 If you’re expecting neon highlights and bleach-blonde beach waves, prepare to be completely wrong.
-Summer 2025 is serving up something entirely different: sophisticated color artistry that’s equal parts surprising and stunning.
+Summer 2026 will be serving up something entirely different: sophisticated color artistry that’s equal parts surprising and stunning.

 We’re talking rich, dimensional shades that actually get better in the heat, colors that shift and evolve with every ray of sunshine.